Erin Kempfert is the founder of Scadoodle Toys. She has a background in art and education, and is passionate about play as every human's birthright.

 Built on Five Generations of Art and Education

-We are, first and foremost, family.
-The roots of Scadoodle date back to 1888, to Benjamin Franklin Dally.
+The roots of Scadoodle date back to Benjamin Franklin Dally.
 One of 11 children, Benjamin Dally served in the first World War, where he was injured in the cavalry.
 Unable to serve further, he made his living as a penman and painter, detailing carriages and surreys, as well as making toys for his own children.